NASA GSFC global VLBI quarterly solutions

 of baseline lengths between radio telescopes adjusted using least

-accumulated since 1980s till present.
+geodetic experiments.
 Baseline lengths are invariant

 with respect to a group of rotations and translations, and therefore,